Contributors to this thread:

 On day 10 I packed into a area with sleeping bag and bivy.
 Just before dark I found a group of rams.
 They were about 3/4 of a mile and going away from me.
 I was excited thinking I could find them in morning and have a opportunity.
 However the next morning I could not find them or any other sheep.
 By this time I could really feel the pressure of the end of the hunt approaching.

 Day 12 my buddy Chris was up.
 On a whim we decided to go into a new area I had not been in before.
 We walked in and soon we found a group of 5 rams.
 After watching them for a while they moved closer to us and went out of site below a ridge.
 We pushed up thinking we could close the distance and possible into bow range.
-However again when we got to that spot they were know were to be seen.
+However again when we got to that spot they were no where to be seen.
 They call elk the grey ghost but I think it is more fitting of sheep.

 Day 13 Kyle came up the evening before.
 He and I hiked back into same area as Chris and I had been in the night before.
 In the first hour of light we spotted a large group of rams.
 They were a good ways away and I did not think great terrain to put on a stock.
 But it was worth a try.
 Here is a picture of me moving in on them from Kyle spotting scope.
 It is hard to believe from this picture but I could not see them.